Saft23/Cryptocalculator/README.md

 //ENDOFFILE

-To make sure you edit the corrent file, use "coin wallet e" and "coin expences e" to edit the dotfiles.
+To make sure you edit the corrent file, use "coin wallet e" and "coin expenses e" to edit the dotfiles.